-A malicious app called “Album by Google Photos” was found circulating on Microsoft Store.
-Notably, the app pretends to be developed by Google and to be part of Google Photos.
-But it is actually an ad clicker that repeatedly opens hidden ads on Windows 10.
+A malicious application called "Album by Google Photos" was found to be released on the Microsoft Store.
+The remarkable thing is that the app pretends to be developed by Google and is part of Google Photos.
+But it's actually an ad clicker that repeatedly opens hidden ads in Windows 10.

-This free app Album by Google Photos claims to be created by Google LLC and its description reads: “Finally, a photos app that's as smart as you.”
+This free album by Google Photos claims to be created by Google LLC and its description states: "Finally, a photos app that's as smart as you."

 Because this is an ad clicker as mentioned above, the reviews on the app page are not very good.
 You will find reviews of "Fake App" and "Fake, do not install".